yongyang/stockwatcher-in-activity/README.md

 stockwatcher-in-activity
 ========================

-A stockwatcher demo in GWT activity/place framework
+A stockwatcher best practice in GWT activity/place framework with multiple display.